kernal22/js-notes/README.md

        Allow a callback to run after call stack and before next iteration of event loop.

  34) Function Declarations vs. Function Expressions?
+       The first example, function add() {}, is called a function declaration.
+The second example, var add = function                () {}, is called a function expression.

+       function declarations are hoisted to the top of the code by the browser before any code is executed.

+       Function expressions, however, do not hoist.
+If you try to run a function before you’ve expressed it, you’ll get an           error.